-Starting March 2016, Benton County Natural Areas & Parks Department will begin issuing permits to allow the general public to cut firewood from designated locations within county park properties.
+Benton County Natural Areas, Parks, and Events Department issues permits to allow the general public to collect/cut firewood from designated locations within county park properties.
 Historic logging and ongoing storm, insect, and other environmental factors can leave Douglas fir, Oregon white oak, and other tree hazards within many park locations across the county.
 County Parks’ staff will lead a pilot fee program, to help address these current and future issues.
-A $15 daily permit will be issued, with requirements for location and collection methods provided by parks staff.
+A $15 daily permit for admin. review and approval will be issued, with requirements for location and collection methods provided by Benton County Natural Resources Coordinator.

-Applicant completes a Special Use Permit (available upon request from Parks Administration staff);
+Applicant completes a Special Use Permit (available for download as a PDF below);

 License plate number and vehicle description,